faultylee/ngip/REVIEW.md

 If I'm tasked to build a similar project from scratch, I expect to take between 75 to 100 hours to reach the current state.

 ## Conlusion
-The main take away from this project is the need to understand the paradigm shift from going cloud and how to take advantage of DevOps to increase quality and efficiency.
-With the increasing pace of technology progression, we need to work smarter and not harder to keep up.
+The key take away from this project is that hands on play big role in terms of learning new technology.
+Secondly is the need to understand the paradigm shift from going to cloud.
+With the increasing pace of technology progression, we need to work smarter and not harder to keep up, such as using DevOps to increase quality and efficiency of delivery.